ABB: Electrification

 ABB's Electrification business area offers products and services from substation to socket.
 Customers include a wide range of industry and utility operations, plus commercial and residential buildings.
-The business has strong exposure to a range of rapidly growing segments, including renewables, e-mobility, data centers and smart buildings.
+The business has strong exposure to rapidly growing segments, including renewables, data centers and smart buildings.

-Its offerings include electric vehicle chargers, modular substations, distribution automation; products to protect people, installations and electronic equipment from overcurrents such as enclosures, cable systems and low-voltage circuit breakers; measuring and sensing devices, control products, switches and wiring accessories.

-The business also offers KNX systems that integrate and automate a building's electrical installations, ventilation systems, and security and data communication networks.
-Electrification incorporates an "Electrification Solutions" unit manufacturing low voltage switchgear and motor control centers.
+ABB Electrification offers technologies for low- and medium-voltage, including electric vehicle (EV) infrastructure, modular substations, distribution automation, power protection, wiring accessories, switchgear, enclosures, cabling, sensing and control.

 The acquisition of GE Industrial Solutions, which was completed in June 2018, further strengthened ABB's #2 global position in electrification.

 Motion

 ABB's Motion business area provides a range of electrical motors, generators, drives and services, as well as integrated digital powertrain solutions.
 Motion is the #1 player in the market globally.
 In September 2023, it was announced ABB Motion had acquired a minority stake in the Burlington-headquartered wind turbine analytics software company, WindESCo.